ClayPulse/pulse-editor-terminal/README.md

+> [!WARNING]
+> This repo is deprecated.
+This project is moved to monorepo: https://github.com/ClayPulse/official-pulse-apps

 ## Pulse Editor Terminal
 Pulse Editor Terminal is a Pulse Editor terminal extension that allows you to connect to a terminal (e.g. shell, PowerShell, Termux) on your local device.